 This letter grade, which is constantly changing, is one of the primary determinants of value.
 Should a formerly rock-solid bond received a lowered rating, its value will slide accordingly since bonds trade on the open market just as stocks do.

-Now, let's look at the other component of a bond's value, its interest rate.
-Always remember that there is no free lunch.
+Let's look at the other component of a bond's value — its interest rate.
+Always remember that there is no such thing as a free lunch.
 A bond that pays significantly more interest than a similar bond maturing at about the same time is riskier.

 Think back to your own daily life.
 Suppose you want to borrow a few dollars and several banks offer loans.
 One charges 5 percent, one charges 6 percent and one charges 7 percent for a similar loan.
 Suppose you borrow the money and pay 7 percent interest for it.
 Is it likely that you are too dim to know that you will pay less at the bank that charges 5 percent?
 If you are paying 7 percent for that money, you have previously shopped the cheaper banks and been turned down.
 Perhaps you overlooked a couple of credit card payments and the money was received late.
 Maybe you got into trouble at one point when you lost a job and your ability to pay suffered.